brucefan1983/GPUMD/README.md

 * If you train or use a NEP potential, you can cite the following paper:

-[6] Zheyong Fan, Zezhu Zeng, Cunzhi Zhang, Yanzhou Wang, Haikuan Dong, Yue Chen, and Tapio Ala-Nissila, Neuroevolution machine learning potentials: Combining high accuracy and low cost in atomistic simulations and application to heat transport, submitted.
+[6] Zheyong Fan, Zezhu Zeng, Cunzhi Zhang, Yanzhou Wang, Haikuan Dong, Yue Chen, and Tapio Ala-Nissila, Neuroevolution machine learning potentials: Combining high accuracy and low cost in atomistic simulations and application to heat transport, Accepted to PRB. https://arxiv.org/abs/2107.08119

 * If you use the force constant potential (FCP), you can cite the following paper: